nimeshgit/nyokacli/README.md

     <i>haven't tried yet on windows</i>

 Dotnet may give an error stating that platform linker 'clang-3.9' is not found.
-In this case, install the latest clang and run "export CppCompilerAndLinker=clang" in bash, then run the publish command again.
+In this case, install clang (if it isn t already present), run "export CppCompilerAndLinker=clang" in bash, then run the publish command again.

-Copy the resukting file nyoka_cli somewhere in your path (like /usr/local/bin)
+Copy the resulting file nyoka_cli somewhere in your path (like /usr/local/bin)